kevinpowell/balancer/Readme.md

-A hacked together single/dual plane balancer (for cheap)
+#A hacked together single/dual plane balancer (for cheap)

-System components:
+##System components:
-  *Rasberry pi 4
+  -*Rasberry pi 4
-  Prototyping had for rpi 4
+  -Prototyping had for rpi 4
-  MCP3008 adc
+  -MCP3008 adc
-  IR LED/photoresistor proximity detector
+  -IR LED/photoresistor proximity detector
-  2 displacement to volatage transducers (initial system used small speakers)
+  -2 displacement to volatage transducers (initial system used small speakers)

-Assembly:
+##Assembly:
-  Install RPi OS and upgrade to latest packages
+  -Install RPi OS and upgrade to latest packages
-  Test system used custom 5.6.19 kernel with RT patchset Connect MCP3008 to spi0 on rpi
+  -Test system used custom 5.6.19 kernel with RT patchset -Connect MCP3008 to spi0 on rpi
-  Connect transducer 1 to first differential channel on mcp Connect transducer 2 to second differential channel on mcp Connect IR sensor output to ch7 on mcp
+  -Connect transducer 1 to first differential channel on mcp -Connect transducer 2 to second differential channel on mcp -Connect IR sensor output to ch7 on mcp

-Configure System:
+##Configure System:
-  Enable spi: add "dtparam=spi=on" to config.txt
+  -Enable spi: add "dtparam=spi=on" to config.txt
-  Enable mcp iio driver: add "dtoverlay=mcp3008:spi0-0-present,spi0-0-speed=18000000" to config.txt Build pcmcnt_mod kernel module and arrange for it to be loaded at boot Build the collect_3008 executable (via make) and arrange for it to be in your path Install the python module (written for Python3 only!) in whatever way seems best (e.g. python setup.py develop --user)
+  -Enable mcp iio driver: add "dtoverlay=mcp3008:spi0-0-present,spi0-0-speed=18000000" to config.txt -Build pcmcnt_mod kernel module and arrange for it to be loaded at boot -Build the collect_3008 executable (via make) and arrange for it to be in your path -Install the python module (written for Python3 only!) in whatever way seems best (e.g. python setup.py develop --user)

-Software Overview:
+##Software Overview:
   There are three parts to the software system: small kernel module, C code to capture samples, Python code for data processing

-  The small kernel module merely enables userspace access to the cycle counter (which is used by the daq code) The C code gathers samples from the adc (3 channels), timestamps them, and saves them in a file.
+  The small kernel module merely enables userspace access to the cycle counter (which is used by the daq code)

+  The C code gathers samples from the adc (3 channels), timestamps them, and saves them in a file.
 C code is futher decomposed into a main loop handling timing (main_timer.c) and device specific code for the mcp3008 (collect_3008.c).  collect_3008.c uses the iio sysfs interface to the mcp3008 kernel driver to get adc samples from the chip.

   The Python module (cheapskate_bal) uses a combination of pandas, scipy, and numpy to process the collected data and generate suggested correction weights.
 The python module also defines a few high level entry points that attempt to orchestrate the data collection process.

-System Use:
+##System Use:
-  for single plane balance: csbal_s <stem> <freq> <shift_ang> <test_mass>
+  -for single plane balance: csbal_s <stem> <freq> <shift_ang> <test_mass>
-    where
+    -where
-      stem is a file stem e.g data/fan1/  (if it is a directory, it must exist or the script will crash) freq is the frequency of interest (rpm setting of DUT/60) shift_ang is the distance in degrees from the reference line where the test mass is mounted test_mass is the mass of the test mass used. correction weights will have the same units as this input
+      -stem is a file stem e.g data/fan1/  (if it is a directory, it must exist or the script will crash) -freq is the frequency of interest (rpm setting of DUT/60) -shift_ang is the distance in degrees from the reference line where the test mass is mounted -test_mass is the mass of the test mass used. correction weights will have the same units as this input

-  for the initial dual plane balance: csbal_dinit <stem> <freq> <shift_ang> <test_mass>
+  -for the initial dual plane balance: csbal_dinit <stem> <freq> <shift_ang> <test_mass>
-      note that the script assumes that the A and B trials will use the same mass and shift_ang
+      -note that the script assumes that the A and B trials will use the same mass and shift_ang

-  for subsequent dual plane balance: csbal_d <stem> <tag>
+  -for subsequent dual plane balance: csbal_d <stem> <tag>
-      where
+      -where
-        tag is a 'file tag' the data for this iteration will be stored at stem / t<tag>-ch[x].csv
+        -tag is a 'file tag' the data for this iteration will be stored at stem / t<tag>-ch[x].csv

-Acknowledgements:
+##Acknowledgements:
   Too many to list.
 This project is largely cobbled together from sources on the internet.
 I am particularly indebted to Conrad Hoffman (for the math behind the single plane mode).
 See his website at http://www.conradhoffman.com/chsw.htm.
   The math for the dual plane balancer came from https://www.maintenance.org/fileSendAction/fcType/0/fcOid/399590942964042178/filePointer/399590942964815332/fodoid/399590942964815330/TwoPlaneBalanceTrialATrialB_Maple.PDF